People may have a fever, headache, or seizures, and they may feel sleepy, numb, or confused.

 Sometimes, even after extensive testing, no virus, bacteria, or other cause of infection is identified.
-In such cases, the cause may be autoimmune or paraneoplastic encephalitis because tests cannot always confirm those disorders.
+In such cases, the cause may be autoimmune or cancer-related (paraneoplastic) encephalitis because tests cannot always confirm those disorders.

 If herpes simplex virus and varicella zoster virus cannot be excluded, the antiviral drug acyclovir is given.
 Acyclovir is effective against herpes simplex and herpes zoster viruses.
-Cytomegalovirus encephalitis can be treated with the antiviral drug ganciclovir and/or other antiviral drugs.
+Cytomegalovirus encephalitis can be treated with the antiviral drug ganciclovir.
+Foscarnet is an alternative, which can be used alone or with ganciclovir.
 Sometimes several antibiotics are also given in case the cause is bacteria.

-For HIV-associated encephalopathy, a combination of drugs used to treat HIV infection (antiretroviral drugs) helps the immune system function better and delays the progression of the infection and its complications, including dementia.
+For HIV-associated encephalopathy, a combination of drugs used to treat HIV infection (antiretroviral drugs Antiretroviral Treatment of Human Immunodeficiency Virus (HIV) Infection Antiretroviral medications used to treat human immunodeficiency virus (HIV) infection aim to do the following: Reduce the amount of HIV RNA (viral load) in the blood to an undetectable amount... read more ) helps the immune system function better and delays the progression of the infection and its complications, including dementia.

 Autoimmune encephalitis is usually treated with the following:

 Corticosteroids (prednisone or methylprednisolone)